ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 ## TL;DR

 [PyDelhi conf 2017][pydelhi_conf_2017] was a two-day conference which featured workshops, dev sprints, both full-length and lightning talks.
-If you are a beginner, this conference is worth attending because there are free workshops.
-If you are an experienced developer, then you will surely get advanced level talks for you.
-Delhiites should not miss the chance to attend this conference.
+There were workshop sessions without any extra charges.
+Delhiites should not miss the chance to attend this conference in future.
 I conducted a workshop titled **“Tango with Django”** helping beginners to understand the Django web framework.

 ## Detailed Review